-Don't call attention by asking if he or she is alone.
-Seat him or her where he or she can see what is going on.
+Don't call attention by asking if he is alone.
+Seat him where he can see what is going on.
 The guest may be lonely and want someone to talk to.
 Be friendly, but don't neglect other guests.
 With nobody to talk to, time seems long, so serve as quickly as possible.
 This could be your most critical guest.